D31337m3/tftblinky/README.md

 # TFTBlinky - CircuitPython Display Backlight Controller
+(think: Microcontroller without builtin LEDs etc, now you can blink the display instead for alerts, errors, anything !)

 A CircuitPython library for controlling TFT display backlight blinking while preserving display functionality.
 This library automatically detects the appropriate backlight control method for your board and provides a simple interface for blinking effects.